ZooMbix-hub/Moveon/README.md

 # Moveon
-(with an adaptive device for the phone)
+✔Using Grid-layout (with an adaptive device for the phone)